 Below are a few ways we build technology to help agencies do high-value work to ensure safety, assess risk, and evaluate the need for additional services.
 But first, let’s look at why this is so important.

 Elder Abuse: By the Numbers

-Here are two specific use cases that demonstrate how Traverse can positively impact the adults your agency serves.
+Here are three specific use cases that demonstrate how Traverse®, our document management, forms management, mobility, and case discovery solution, can positively impact the adults your agency serves.

 Repurpose time to focus building trust and establishing rapport.

 Adult & aging caseworkers are stretched for time and resources trying to balance paperwork requirements and spending quality time with clients.
 They want to focus on building relationships and establishing rapport, but administrative roadblocks stand in the way.